ietf-wg-asdf/SDF/sdf.md

 This table also gives a description of the semantics of the sdfType, the conventional value for `type` to be used with the sdfType value, and a conventional JSON representation for values of the type.
+The `type` and the JSON representation are chosen to be consistent with each other; this MUST be true for additionally registered sdfType values as well.

 | Name        | Description                      | type   | JSON Representation       | Reference                    |
 |-------------|----------------------------------|--------|---------------------------|------------------------------|